SPDF: Sparse Pre-training and Dense Fine-tuning for Large Language Models: Conclusion and Future Work

-\begin{itemize} \item Vithursan Thangarasa led the effort for training/evaluation of large scale GPT models on the Cerebras CS-2, evaluated the technique in different FLOP efficient training setups, brought up multiple downstream tasks, and wrote the manuscript.
+\begin{contributions} We provide a summary of each author’s contributions: \begin{itemize} \item Vithursan Thangarasa led the effort for training/evaluation of large scale GPT models on the Cerebras CS-2, evaluated the technique in different FLOP efficient training setups, brought up multiple downstream tasks, analyzed the parameter subspaces, and wrote the manuscript.

 \item Abhay Gupta helped with pre-training GPT models on the CS-2 and ran reference models to validate our training and fine-tuning setup.

 \item William Marshall brought up various downstream tasks on the CS-2 and assisted in running fine-tuning experiments.